gradle/gradle/design-docs/gradle-2.0.md

   Leave behind some methods which operate on the file tree as a whole, eg `eachFile()`, `duplicatesStrategy`, `matching()`.
 * Change the copy tasks so that `into` always refers to the root of the destination file tree, and that `destinationDir` (possibly with a rename) is instead used to specify the root of the destination file tree, for those tasks that produce a file tree on the file system.
+* Change the `Jar` type so that there is a single `metaInf` copy spec which is a child of the main content, rather than creating a new copy spec each time `metainf` is referenced.
+Do the same for `War.webInf`.
 * The `CopySpec.with()` method currently assumes that a root copy spec is supplied with all values specified, and no values are inherted by the attached copy spec.
   Instead, change `CopySpec.with()` so that values are inherited from the copy spec.
 * Change the default duplicatesStrategy to `fail` or perhaps `warn`.